 Firms registered for audit with ICAEW are required to comply with the audit regulations and guidance.
 Revised Audit Regulations and Guidance effective from 17 June 2016.

 We conduct monitoring visits to firms registered for audit with ICAEW.
 Our monitoring visits contribute to ICAEW’s objective of maintaining the highest standards among our member firms.

-During your visit, we will review and assess your firm’s procedures, processes and controls to make sure that audits comply with professional standards and your firm meets the requirements of the audit regulations.
+During your visit, we will review and assess your firm’s procedures, processes and controls to make sure:

 Usually, we carry out our audit visits separately from visits for Practice Assurance, DPB (Investment Business) and probate.
 However, in some cases, it's more practical to cover more than one area.
-Our booklet, Practice Assurance visits, gives more information on what to expect from visits covering areas other than audit.
+Please refer to our leaflet, Your Practice Assurance visit for more information.

-The audit regulations require a registered auditor to be controlled in a certain way (see Chapter 2 of the Audit Regulations and Guidance).
+The Audit Regulations and Guidance require a registered auditor to be controlled in a certain way (see Chapter 2 of the Audit Regulations and Guidance).